ironhack-rmt-materials/wd-lesson-guide-and-resources/misc/retrospectives/retrospective notes.md

   -->

+Option 1 (shorter), 4 columns:
+  - What went well ?
+  - What can we improve + how ?
+  - Suggestions & things to try.
+  - Kudos

-- On there, we add 4 "feedback" frameworks to gather feedback in the following categories:
+Option 2 (longer), add 4 "feedback" frameworks to gather feedback in the following categories:

   - Ironhack & the bootcamp
     - Includes: Admissions, PM, Materials, LABs, Central Support...